-With the introduction of the Minimum Energy Efficiency Standards (MEES) in April 2018 there are many challenges for different sectors of industry.
+With the introduction of the Minimum Energy Efficiency Standards (MEES) on 1st April 2018 there are many challenges for different sectors of industry.
 There is one sector in particular will have its own set of challenges, and that is the Property Management sector.

 MEES will make the letting of any property, or unit within a property, with an Energy Performance Certificate (EPC) rated at F or G, illegal.

-The role of the Property Manager encompasses many of the issues that arise with the introduction of these regulations, when they come into force in April 2018.
+The role of the Property Manager encompasses many of the issues that arise with the introduction of these regulations.
 Below is a summary of each of these issues, and how each will affect the role of the Property Manager.

 A Property Manager’s day to day responsibility usually includes managing any vacant, or soon to be vacant, units in a property, and this will involve ensuring EPCs are obtained as required by law.
 This may sound straight forward, but there are a number of factors to consider as follows: –